-Ripple offers site administrators to modify a series of security settings.
+Ripple allows custom security settings to allow you to control the level of security preferred by your team or required by your institution.
 We recommend all site administrators to review the settings in their site account often and consult the security IT guidelines at their institutions to ensure that the selected settings meet their institutional requirements.

 Login Attempts.
 You can set the number of unsuccessful login attempts before the user account is locked.
 In the example above, if a user tries to login with the wrong password 5 consecutive times, the user account will be locked and a site administrator will need to unlock the account by visiting the Team menu in the Site Admin dashboard.

 Simultaneous Sessions.
 By default, Ripple prevents simultaneous active sessions by the same user.
 If a user is logged in and a new session by the same user is started on a different browser, the original session will be terminated.
 However, Ripple allows site administrators to change this setting to allow simultaneous sessions.
 Note that most institutions do not allow the sharing of user credentials for applications that manage personal information.
 Please consult with your IT team before changing this setting.

 Automatic Logoff.
 Ripple allows site administrators to establish the length, in minutes, that a session is inactive before the application automatically logs off the user.
 Automatic termination of inactive sessions is critically important in order to prevent exposure of sensitive information to unauthorized computer users if a session was inadvertently left open.
 We recommend that site administrators set this setting to a maximum of 10 minutes.

 Automatic Lock of Unused Accounts.
 Ripple automatically locks accounts that have not been used for a predetermined amount of time.
 Best practices for applications managing health information is to lock accounts after 3 months of inactivity.